China property stocks slide after housing policies report

-BRIEF-Roma Group says Yue Kwai Wa Ken ceased to act as chairman

-* Cheung Wai Bun Charles, J.P. has been appointed as an executive director and chairman of board
+U.S. short-term interest rate futures were little changed on Friday after a government report showed employers added fewer jobs than expected but the unemployment rate dropped to a 16-year low.

-HONG KONG Jan 8 Chinese property stocks such as China Resources Land Ltd fell on Tuesday after an official newspaper said stricter implementation of housing policies was needed to curb real estate prices, snapping strong gains for the sector in recent weeks.
+HONG KONG Chinese property stocks such as China Resources Land Ltd (1109.HK) fell on Tuesday after an official newspaper said stricter implementation of housing policies was needed to curb real estate prices, snapping strong gains for the sector in recent weeks.

 China Resources Land, which gained nearly 70 percent last year and hit a record high on Monday, fell 2.7 percent after the China Securities Journal said strict implementation of policies was necessary to ease rising home prices.